While-code-dev/billguard-ai/README.md

 The system then:

 1. 📷 Reads the bill using AI
-2. 🤖 Extracts all relevant billing information
+2. 🤖 Extracts billing information
 3. 🛒 Separates purchased items from taxes and additional charges
 4. 🧮 Recalculates item totals using Python
 5. 🔍 Detects mathematical discrepancies